AsheraCordova/CustomWidgetExtension/README.md

 * Widget
 * Attribute for widget

 The plugin can be cloned and used as starting point for developing custom crossplatform code which varies for different platforms.
-The template consists of an exmaple pf adding new attribute "linearGradient" to all views.
+The template consists of an example of adding new attribute "linearGradient" to all views.

 ## Installation
 To install the plugin use: